- I ordered the Scribbr Plagiarism Checker in combination with Proofreading & Editing. When should I start the Plagiarism Checker?

 If you accidentally uploaded the wrong document to the Plagiarism Checker, Scribbr will not refund you for this check or give you a discount for another check.
 The check starts automatically upon payment, which is why we cannot change your document anymore.

-- Can I use the Scribbr Plagiarism Check to check the same document multiple times?
+- Can I use the Scribbr Plagiarism Checker to check the same document multiple times?

 - Will the results be the same as the results of the check used at my school?

-The results of the Scribbr Plagiarism Check will be 99% the same as the Ephorus check used at your school.
-The Scribbr Plagiarism Check is optimized for students, which means that you will receive a detailed report with extra information to fix and prevent plagiarism, similar to the report received by your school.
+The Scribbr Plagiarism Checker is optimized for students, which means that you will receive a detailed report with extra information to fix and prevent plagiarism, similar to the report received by your school.

 However, most theses are actually publicly accessible since many universities and schools have public databases.
-This means that the Scribbr Plagiarism Check is able to find these theses.
+This means that the Scribbr Plagiarism Checker is able to find these theses.

-- Which file formats are supported by the Scribbr Plagiarism Check?
+- Which file formats are supported by the Scribbr Plagiarism Checker?